torland-klev/INF2810-Projects/README.md

 # INF2810-Projects
 These are the assignements for course (https://www.uio.no/studier/emner/matnat/ifi/INF2810/v17/index.html).

-Important: This is code I wrote almost three years ago, and it does in no way reflect my current abilities.
+Important: This is code I wrote almost three years ago, and should therefore be treated as such.